hatchbed/hatchbed_common/README.md

 Utility C++ code for registering and handling updates to ROS parameters.

-This is a header only library which provides the ParamHandler class.
-The primary purpose is to reduce boilerplate code related to:
-  - declaring parameters
-  - defining parameter descriptions
-  - setting up parameters for dynamic update
-  - setting range limits on dynamic parameters

 ## Motivation

 The functionality and design are similar to [ddynamic_reconfigure](https://github.com/pal-robotics/ddynamic_reconfigure)